 There are various types of pepper plants to grow in your garden.
-Some are easy on the taste buds while others are a mild form of torture.
-All peppers are a part of the Capsicum family and include both the sweet peppers as well as the chili peppers (the hot and spicy peppers).
+Some are easy on the taste buds, while others are a mild form of torture.

 Peppers add an enticing bump of flavor to your cooking.
 Although it’s easier to find a variety of fresh and dried peppers at the grocery stores, growing some in your garden would be more fun and economical.
 This is without forgetting the beautiful spectrum of colors from the peppers as they mature and ripen.

-Having said that, it now time to look at different peppers that you can have at home.
+It is now time to look at different peppers you can have at home.

 Types of Pepper Plants to Grow in Your Garden